Apollo 11 50th Anniversary

 A Historical Look at Apollo 11 and CoorsTek Technical Ceramics Used in Space Applications

-Over the next 10 days, we are taking a look back at the Apollo 11 historical journey that put the first man on the moon while also advancing space travel technology.
-We at CoorsTek are honored that our technical ceramics were used in the Apollo missions, and are still being used in space travel applications today.
+We are taking a look back at the Apollo 11 historical journey that put the first man on the moon while also advancing space travel technology.
+At CoorsTek, we are honored that our technical ceramics were used in the Apollo missions, and are still being used in space travel applications today.
 Not only have we been a part of going to the moon in the 1960s, but our materials are being used in space applications today.

 We will explore the historic Apollo 11 mission and the use of technical ceramics throughout this series.
 You can follow our series below or engage with us on our social media channels: